 - Achieve a General Technical score of 110 or higher and a combat operation score of 98 on the Armed Services Vocational Aptitude Battery.

-Tip: Scoring high on the ASVAB is key to being able to join an elite team like the U.S. Special Forces.
-It also makes a difference when it comes to enlistment bonuses and choosing your MOS.
+Tip: Scoring high on the ASVAB is key to being able to join an elite team, such as the U.S. Special Forces.
+It also makes a difference when it comes to enlistment bonuses and choosing your military occupational specialty.
 Visit our Ace the ASVAB section to learn how to make sure you qualify for the bonuses and career options you deserve.

 - Qualify for a secret level security clearance.